jdpatt/PyBERT/README.md

 PyBERT is a serial communication link bit error rate tester simulator with a graphical user interface (GUI).

-It uses the Traits/UI package of the Enthought Python Distribution (EPD) <http://www.enthought.com/products/epd.php>, as well as the NumPy and SciPy packages.

 Notice: Before using this package for any purpose, you MUST read and understand the terms put forward in the accompanying "LICENSE" file.

 ## Installation